-Details the fire hazards and risks that apply to the Project, provides measures to prevent or mitigate fires igniting, procedures that would be implemented if there is a fire on site or in the vicinity of the site, bushfire emergency planning and emergency contact details.
-Once developed, the Emergency Plan will be implemented.
+This plan details the fire hazards and risks applicable to the Project, providing measures to prevent or mitigate fires igniting, procedures to be implemented in the event of a fire on site or in the vicinity of the site, bushfire emergency planning and emergency contact details.
+The Emergency Plan will be implemented by the Proponent and Contractors.